shahriar00/Mobile-Price-Prediction/README.md

 # Mobile-Price-Prediction
-## In this Project,On the basis of the mobile Specification like Battery power, 3G enabled , wifi ,Bluetooth, Ram etc we are predicting Price range of the mobile.
+## In this Project showing On the basis of the mobile Specification like Battery power, 3G enabled , wifi ,Bluetooth, Ram etc we are predicting Price range of the mobile.